rwinch/spring-framework-wiki/Manually-merging-pull-requests.md

 ### Example

 To determine the values for these placeholders, let's take a look at [pull request #111](https://github.com/SpringSource/spring-framework/pull/111) as an example.
-From the pull request page you should be able to find an example `git` command for pulling the request into your local working directory.
+From an _open_ pull request page you should be able to find an example `git` command for pulling the request into your local working directory.
 For example, if you click on the _info_ icon in the "This pull request can be automatically merged" bar, you should see something like `git pull git://github.com/sbrannen/spring-framework.git SPR-9492`.
 From this information we determine the placeholder values to be the following.

 - `<ACCOUNT>`: sbrannen
 - `<BRANCH>`: SPR-9492